East Sussex Pension Fund: Divest from Fossil Fuels

 We know that to maintain a stable climate, we have to rapidly cut back on the fossil fuels we burn.
-Known fossil fuel reserves contain several times more coal, oil and gas than can safely be burned, but fossil fuel companies continue to invest huge sums exploring for more.
-It is time to move our money from the problem to the solution and invest in a clean energy future.
+Known reserves of fossil fuels already contain several times more coal, oil and gas than can safely be burned, but companies like BP and Exxon are still planning to use all their reserves and are investing huge sums exploring for more.

 Investing in fossil fuels is financially risky

-Divestment removes exposure to these financial risks and sends a strong message to politicians and the industry that we urgently need to change how energy is generated and used
+Ditching investments in fossil fuels (divestment) removes exposure to these financial risks and sends a strong message to politicians and industry that we urgently need to change how our energy is generated and used.

-As a member of the East Sussex Pension Fund, you can protect your pension - and add your voice to the call to divest from fossil fuels (and for a move to a more sustainable energy system) – by emailing the Chair of the East Sussex Pension Fund Committee and asking him to divest the Fund from fossil fuels.
+As a member of the East Sussex Pension Fund, you can protect your pension - and add your voice to the call to divest from fossil fuels (and for a move to a cleaner energy system) – by emailing the Chair of the East Sussex Pension Fund Committee, asking him to divest the Fund from fossil fuels.

 Please write to Councillor Stogdon only if you are an East Sussex Pension Fund member.